 From the colors that complement your brand, the next step is to find one (or a few) that go well with your pictures.
 The color you use for a watermark should show up on images.
 You're making a visible watermark, after all.
 It shouldn't detract from your picture, though, since that's what clients are most interested in.

 For instance, a white watermark likely won't show up well on a winter landscape picture that has lots of snow.
 For a bold look, a black watermark will be noticeable and might complement a striking, strong image well.
 Gray, however, is more likely to produce a watermark that's visible but doesn't take away from the photograph.
 A logo color may be suitable for some images, but it also could be too strong for a peaceful, relaxed winter scene.

 Once you have a color that complements the picture well, you can adjust the location, size, font and opacity to increase or decrease its visibility.
 Finding the perfect combination of these factors is often a trial-and-error process.

 Settle on One or Two Watermarks That Work Well with Most Images

 Because professional photographers take a lot of pictures, most streamline their workflow by creating two watermarks that work well with all their images.
 Some photographers have a watermark made from their logo's colors that they use on most pictures and a second that's neutrally colored for images that their logo-colored watermark clashes with.
-Other photographers have two gray watermarks, one that's light gray and another that's dark gray, and they use whichever shows up better on an image.
+Other photographers have two grey watermarks, one that's light grey and another that's dark grey, and they use whichever shows up better on an image.